 Note: All Amazon links on this post are affiliate links.
 If you buy anything on Amazon through the links on this post (not just items from this post), Amazon will pay me some coffee money (at no extra cost to you), which I promise to drink while creating more helpful content like this (All opinions on this site remain my own).

-On the one hand, the film starts as a Horror Movie and sets up some interesting plot points.
-But then, at various points of the story, the film suddenly remembers it’s a Disney Movie and then scales back certain aspects that should have been more graphic.
+At the very beginning, The New Mutants starts out as a Horror Movie and sets up some interesting plot points.
+But then, at certain points of its story, the film suddenly remembers it’s a Disney Movie and then scales back certain aspects that should have been more graphic.

 But I’m getting ahead of myself.
 Let me explain.

-The New Mutants is the last movie from the Fox X-Men universe, and the film follows five young Mutants trapped in a secret facility against their will.
+The New Mutants is the last movie from the Fox X-Men Universe, and the film follows five young Mutants trapped in a secret facility against their will.
 But in other to survive, these Mutants will need to face their past sins and work together to save themselves.

 It’s not like the movie’s plot was terrible.
 I mean, aside from the opening scene, I actually enjoyed the first half of The New Mutants.
-It does a good job of introducing the characters to the audience.
+It does a good job of introducing the movie’s characters to the audience.
 And I thought it was clever of the film to use the nightmare sequences to build up tension while also exploring each mutant’s tragic backstory.

-However, the second half is where the clash in tone and genre becomes more pronounced (especially towards the Movie’s ending).
+However, the second half is where the clash in tone and genre becomes more pronounced (especially towards the movie’s ending).
 The final fight felt like a constant back and forth between Horror, Action, and a Kid’s Movie.
 And somehow, the film found a way to do none of them justice.

 For a movie with so much potential, The New Mutants is ultimately torn between two Movie genres.
 And while this isn’t fatal enough to make the film unwatchable, it is enough to ruin what could have been a solid Superhero Horror Movie.

 - Decent Fight scenes